 For more information on the heat index check out this Weather 101 below.

 Remember that relative humidity is NOT an accurate measurement of the moisture in the atmosphere.
 This is because the relative humidity changes based on the temperature.
 The dew point is a much more accurate measurement of moisture since it DOES NOT change based on the temperature.
 It can stand alone.
-For more information on relative humidity vs. dew point check our Weather 101 on it.
+For more information on relative humidity vs. dew point check our Weather 101 on that topic.

 What is the Wet-Bulb Globe Temperature?